Share this

 Example product label with active ingredient Emamectin benzoate

-The white box on this example product label highlights active ingredient Emamectin benzoate.
+A white box on the example label highlights active ingredient Example label with active ingredient Emamectin benzoate.
 Label states "...for two-year control of listed insect...pests."

 B